-- Immediate ability to engage with staff, Town Council, community leaders, and residents; review Town budget, structure, policies and procedures, and to get up to speed on active projects. - Evaluate and prioritize infrastructure needs and projects within water and wastewater, including timelines, funding sources, and contracts. - Evaluate and prioritize RERC study and projects, including timelines and funding sources. - Review and evaluate needs for changes to Comprehensive Plan and Town Code. - Work with Town Council to review Town Charter, including time frame for submittal to state legislator. - Be available and responsive to citizen concerns and issues; encourage citizen engagement and inclusion. - Maintain strong, consistent, and equal communications with the Town Council. - Conduct effective communications with all stakeholders presenting information in understandable form with a commitment to open and transparent government. - Be an active and visible representative of the Town, building relationships with citizens and businesses and by being present at public events.
+- Immediate ability to engage with staff, Town Council, community leaders, and residents; review Town budget, structure, policies and procedures, and to get up to speed on active projects. - Evaluate and prioritize infrastructure needs and projects within water and wastewater, including timelines, funding sources, and contracts. - Evaluate and prioritize RERC study and projects, including timelines and funding sources. - Review and evaluate needs for changes to Comprehensive Plan and Town Code. - Be available and responsive to citizen concerns and issues; encourage citizen engagement and inclusion. - Maintain strong, consistent, and equal communications with the Town Council. - Conduct effective communications with all stakeholders presenting information in understandable form with a commitment to open and transparent government. - Be an active and visible representative of the Town, building relationships with citizens and businesses and by being present at public events.